rikutoyamada01/git-givers/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Git Karma Code of Conduct](.github/CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [GitGivers Code of Conduct](.github/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to the project maintainers.

 ## I Have a Question